since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 When the device explodes each creature within a 20 foot radius must make a Dexterity save equal to your spell save DC.
 A target takes 3d6 thunder damage on a failed save and is deafened until the end of your next turn, or half as much damage on a successful one.

 The device may be disarmed with a successful DC 15 Thieves' Tools check.
+The device explodes immediately if hit by an attack.